 These programs and dinner lectures are ideal for professionals who wish to meet and interact with CME presenters in person.
 If you'd like to request a CME dinner in your area or be notified about new CME opportunities, contact us at 1-800-IN-UTERO (1-800-468-8376) or use our online form.

-Save the Date for May 2015 Update in Fetal Diagnosis and Treatment
+Register Now for May 2015 Update in Fetal Diagnosis and Treatment

 The Center for Fetal Diagnosis and Treatment is hosting a three-day multidisciplinary educational conference for maternal-fetal medicine specialists, obstetricians, pediatric surgeons, radiologists, neonatologists, sonographers, advanced practice nurses, registered nurses, genetic counselors and mental health professionals.